BennyTheDev/trac-tap-public-endpoint/README.md

 trac.emit('get',
 {
-    func : 'deployment', // the endpoints function to call args : ['-tap'],            // the arguments for the function (in this case only 1 argument, the block) call_id : ''                // a custom id that is passed through in the 'response' event above to identify for which call the response has been.
+    func : 'deployment', // the endpoints function to call args : ['-tap'],     // the arguments for the function (in this case only 1 argument) call_id : ''         // a mixed-type custom id that is passed through in the 'response' event above to identify for which call the response has been and how to proceed.
 });
 ```